ValleyBell/PC98VNResearch/mime/game-docs/README.md

 There is a debug mode left in the game's release version.
 It has the following features:

 - during dungeon movement:
-  - allow you to instantly quit the game by clicking in the region (0,0)..(32,32) (top left edge of the screen)
+  - allow you to instantly quit the game by holding Shift + clicking in the region (0,0)..(32,32) (top left edge of the screen)
-  - open a debug menu by clicking in the region (0,368)..(32,400) (bottom left edge of the screen)
+  - open a debug menu by holding Shift + clicking in the region (0,368)..(32,400) (bottom left edge of the screen)
-  - jump to the "Window Girl" by clicking in the region (608,0)..(640,32) (top right edge of the screen)
+  - jump to the "Window Girl" by holding Shift + clicking in the region (608,0)..(640,32) (top right edge of the screen)
-  - enter test mode by clicking in the region (608,368)..(640,400) (bottom right edge of the screen)
+  - enter test mode by holding Shift + clicking in the region (608,368)..(640,400) (bottom right edge of the screen)
 - allow you to warp to any maze on the "Window Girl" screen
 - add rune stone descriptions to the magic stone tablet screen
 - give you extra options in the battle: